RomchyFCC/GitHub-Practice-For-All/README.md

 # Contributing

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note that we have a code of conduct, please follow it in all your interactions with the project.

 <b>If you don't know where to start, check the "Guides" file for more information.</b>